aadi-joshi/saarthi/README.md

 ## Conclusion

-SUVIDHA represents a practical approach to digitizing public utility services with genuine consideration for the constraints and requirements of real-world deployment.
+**Saarthi** represents a practical approach to digitizing public utility services with genuine consideration for the constraints and requirements of real-world deployment.
 The architecture prioritizes security without sacrificing usability, accessibility without compromising functionality, and resilience without adding operational complexity.

 The implementation demonstrates that inclusive design and robust engineering are complementary rather than competing objectives.
 By addressing the needs of the most challenged users—those with accessibility requirements, limited connectivity, or minimal digital experience—the platform becomes more usable for everyone.

----

-**Repository**: Private Development Repository

-**Hackathon**: SUVIDHA 2026 - C-DAC Smart City Initiative